-Name and Year of Birth Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Independent Trustees (3) Monica H. Byrd Born: 1979 Trustee Indefinite Term; since August 2023 Chief Financial Officer of LFO Management, LLC (since 2019); Chief Financial Officer of Glencoe Capital/Stockwell Capital (2018 to 2019); Vice President Finance of Glencoe Capital/Stockwell Capital (2016 to 2018).
-24 None
+Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Independent Trustees (3) Monica H. Byrd Born: 1979 Trustee Indefinite Term; since August 2023 Chief Financial Officer of LFO Management, LLC (since 2019); Chief Financial Officer of Glencoe Capital/Stockwell Capital (2018 to 2019); Vice President Finance of Glencoe Capital/Stockwell Capital (2016 to 2018).
+49 None

 Pamela Cytron Born: 1966 Trustee Indefinite Term; since August 2023 President, The Founder's Arena (since 2023); CEO & Founder, Pendo Systems, Inc. (2020 to 2023); Non-executive Board advisor, RegAlytics (2021 to 2022).
-24 Serves on the Boards of First Rate Inc. (since 2015); First Rate Ventures (since 2022); Privacy Lock (since 2022) (nonexecutive Board role); and World Technology Partners (since 2022) (Vice President).
-Served on the Board of Global Recovery Initiatives Foundation (2011 to 2022) (Chairman).
-Lawrence Jules Born: 1968 Trustee Indefinite Term; since August 2023 Vice President and Head Trader at 3Edge Asset Management LLC (since 2022); and Director and Head Trader at Charles Schwab Investment Management (2008 to 2022).
-24 Serves as a director of the 600 Atlantic/Federal Reserve Bank of Boston Federal Credit Union Interested Tr ustee (4) Ethan Powell Born: 1975 Trustee Indefinite Term; since May 2016 Principal and CIO of Brookmont Capital; President and Founder of Impact Shares LLC ("Impact Shares") (since 2015); Trustee of the Highland and Nexpoint Fund Complex (since 2012); and Independent director of Kelly Strategic ETF Trust (Since 2022).
-24 Serves as Independent Chairman of the Board of the Highland Fund Complex and the NexPoint Credit Strategies Fund Complex (collectively, 25 funds) and is a member of the Board of Kelly Strategic Management Fund Guillermo Trias Born: 1976 Trustee; Chairman of the Board Indefinite Term; Trustee since August 2023 and Chairman of the Board since May 2024 Co-Founder & CEO of the Tidal Financial Group of companies (since 2016).
-24 Manager (director) of Tidal Investments LLC
+49 Serves on the Boards of First Rate Inc. (since 2015); First Rate Ventures (since 2022); Privacy Lock (since 2022) (nonexecutive Board role); and World Technology Partners (since 2022) (Vice President).
+Served on the Board of Global Recovery Initiatives Foundation (2011 to 2022) (Chairman) Lawrence Jules Born: 1968 Trustee Indefinite Term; since August 2023 Vice President and Head Trader at 3Edge Asset Management LLC (since 2022); and Director and Head Trader at Charles Schwab Investment Management (2008 to 2022).
+49 (Chairman).
+Serves as a director of the 600 Atlantic/Federal Reserve Bank of Boston Federal Credit Union

+Name and Year of Birth Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Independent Trustees (3) Interested T rustee (4) Ethan Powell Born: 1975 Indefinite Term; since May 2016 Principal and CIO of Brookmont Capital; President and Founder of Impact Shares LLC ("Impact Shares") (since 2015); Trustee of the Highland and Nexpoint Fund Complex (since 2012); and Independent director of Kelly Strategic ETF Trust (Since 2022).
+49 Serves as Independent Chairman of the Board of the Highland Fund Complex and the NexPoint Credit Strategies Fund Complex (collectively, 25 funds) and is a member of the Board of Kelly Strategic Management Fund Guillermo Trias Born: 1976 Trustee; Chairman of the Board Indefinite Term; Trustee since August 2023 and Chairman of the Board since May 2024 Co-Founder & CEO of the Tidal Financial Group of companies (since 2016).
+49 Manager (director) of Tidal Investments LLC